Classical electromagnetism

-Classical electromagnetism or classical electrodynamics is a branch of theoretical physics that studies the interactions between electric charges and currents using an extension of the classical Newtonian model; It is, therefore, a classical field theory.
+Classical electromagnetism or classical electrodynamics is a branch of physics focused on the study of interactions between electric charges and currents using an extension of the classical Newtonian model.
+It is, therefore, a classical field theory.
 The theory provides a description of electromagnetic phenomena whenever the relevant length scales and field strengths are large enough that quantum mechanical effects are negligible.
-For small distances and low field strengths, such interactions are better described by quantum electrodynamics, which is a quantum field theory.
+For small distances and low field strengths, such interactions are better described by quantum electrodynamics which is a quantum field theory.

-Fundamental physical aspects of classical electrodynamics are presented in many texts, such as those by Feynman, Leighton and Sands, Griffiths, Panofsky and Phillips, and Jackson.

 History

 The physical phenomena that electromagnetism describes have been studied as separate fields since antiquity.
 For example, there were many advances in the field of optics centuries before light was understood to be an electromagnetic wave.
 However, the theory of electromagnetism, as it is currently understood, grew out of Michael Faraday's experiments suggesting the existence of an electromagnetic field and James Clerk Maxwell's use of differential equations to describe it in his A Treatise on Electricity and Magnetism (1873).
 The development of electromagnetism in Europe included the development of methods to measure voltage, current, capacitance, and resistance.
-For a detailed historical account, consult Pauli, Whittaker, Pais, and Hunt.
+Detailed historical accounts are given by Wolfgang Pauli, E. T. Whittaker, Abraham Pais, and Bruce J. Hunt.